-- 4.15.4: The County may adopt TOD Zoning Designations, consistent with Table TOD, which will be utilized on lands that are designated under the TOD Overlay. - 4.15.5: Property owners within the TOD Overlay may choose one of the following options: - Develop consistent with the existing zoning designation or zoning overlay on site - Rezone the site utilizing an appropriate and applicable TOD zoning designation, or to a Planned Development requiring the development to embody the TOD design principles outlined in this section. - 4.15.6: Property owners within the TOD Area of Influence may elect to rezone through a Planned Development prior to the establishment of the TOD Overlay - Development shall be consistent with Table TOD - Development shall be consistent with TOD zoning regulations if applicable - The subject site shall have a current FLU density equal to or greater than 12 DU/GA or a FLU intensity equal to or greater than .50 FAR to be eligible for consideration to rezone - 4.15.7: In order to achieve additional development potential ("TOD bonus"), parcels within the TOD Overlay shall develop transit-oriented amenities in accordance with Table TOD.
+- Recognize and maintain maximum allowable building heights and limitations on development within the Special Public Interest-Airport zoning categories. - 4.15.6: Following the completion of a Station Area Plan, fixed guideway operations and capital funding programmed in the Transit Development Plan, or approval of a lane repurposing application or other right of way repurposing application submitted by the transit provider, a County-initiated Comprehensive Plan Amendment to establish the TOD Overlay within Station Areas that are part of the fixed guideway transit alignment, will be completed. - 4.15.7: The County may adopt TOD Zoning Designations, which may be utilized on lands that are designated under the TOD Overlay. - 4.15.8: Property owners within the TOD Overlay, or who are subject to publicly initiated amendment to establish a TOD Overlay or upon hearing from the transit provider that a lane repurposing application or other right of way application has been approved may choose one of the following options: - Develop consistent with the existing future land use category. - Rezone the site utilizing an appropriate and applicable TOD zoning designation, or to a Planned Development requiring the development to embody the TOD design principles outlined in this Plan. - 4.15.9: In order to achieve additional development potential (TOD bonus), parcels within the TOD Overlay shall develop transit-oriented amenities.
 This TOD bonus provision will ensure that new development provides transit-oriented amenities that enhance the quality of life in order to achieve the desired density and intensity needed for successful Transit Oriented Development.
-Transit-oriented amenities can include, but are not limited to improvements to pedestrian/bicycle facilities and connections, improvements or design amenities that would decrease automobile use and parking demands, provision of a mixture of uses within a unified development, and increased accessibility to transit for persons with disabilities.
+Transit-oriented amenities can include but are not limited to improvements to pedestrian/bicycle facilities and connections, improvements or design amenities that would decrease automobile use and parking demands, provision of a mixture of uses within a unified development, and increased accessibility to transit for persons with disabilities. - 4.15.10: The county and transit agency shall utilize the applicable adopted Community Plans in determining the appropriate TOD Overlay for a specific station.